miklevin/MikeLev.in/_posts/2025-07-15-woggle-bug-ai-code-refinement.md

 Now we're up to the greatly magnified and therefore ironically overlooked Wooglebug!
-The Wooglebug is the master of pseudo erudition — a phrase which in itself autological, haha!
+The Wooglebug is the master of pseudo erudition — a phrase which in itself autological, ahaha!
 Uhhh...
 Gemini?

 **Gemini**: The word for a phrase that describes a property it also possesses is **autological**.